 MISD also has a partnership with Collin College to offer additional technical credit cohort options, which may include additional certification opportunities.
-Please refer to the information beginning on p.
-103.
+Please refer to the information at the end of this document

 Not all courses are offered at all campuses.
 If you choose courses that are not offered at your campus, you may need to apply for a transfer to the appropriate school or you may be required to provide your own transportation.
 All CTE courses must enroll a minimum of 15 students for the class to be offered.